 http://localhost:8000

 This is where kubelogin spins up a local server to catch the token after Okta redirects back.
-It’s HTTP but only ever listens on loopback — the token never travels over an unencrypted network connection.
+It only ever listens on loopback — the token never travels over an unencrypted network connection.

-Assignments: Limit access to your admin group — don’t leave this open to everyone in the org.
+Under Assignments, restrict access to your admin group.
+Don’t leave this open to everyone in the org.

 | Field | Value |